karthiks/rstore/readme.txt

 called PetStoreFacade: It is no longer concerned with configuration, resource, or transaction details.

-Note that the Spring-based web tier implementation is deliberately similar to the Struts-based one and does not aim to improve in terms of in-place error messages or the like.
-The inclusion of two web tier alternatives outlines the differences as well as the similarities in the respective programming model, and also illustrates the different configuration styles.

 2. BUILD AND DEPLOYMENT

 This directory contains the web app source.
 For deployment, it needs to be built with Apache Maven.
 The only requirements are JDK >=1.5 and Maven >=2.0.8.

 Run "mvn package" in this directory to build the war files.
-The war file (org.springframework.samples.jpetstore-1.0.0-SNAPSHOT.war) will be created in the "target" directory.
+The war file (jpetstore.war) will be created in the "target" directory.

 To execute the web application with its default settings, simply start the HSQLDB instance in the "db/hsqldb" directory, for example using "server.bat".